andrei-pmbcn/bquizServer/README.md

 message sent when an error has arisen

-## Internal objects
-Only of interest to those wishing to develop extensions for bquiz or bquiz itself; users who simply want to incorporate bquiz into their own projects should only ever need to use the API objects.
+## Websocket server classes

-##### wss
+##### WebSocket.Server
 The websocket server object as described in [the ws documentation](https://github.com/websockets/ws/blob/HEAD/doc/ws.md), along with extra fields used by the quiz server
 `{doesThrottle, qinsts, conns, ...}`
-- **doesThrottle**: whether the server throttles messages sent at an interval of less than one second.
-Does not take *create* and *endAcknowledged* messages into account.
+- **doesThrottle**: whether the server throttles messages after a series of messages is sent at a small enough interval.
 Set this to false when running test suites.
 - **qinsts**: an object storing all quiz instances on the server; each key is a nine-digit code referencing the quiz instance
 - **conns**: an array storing all connection objects to the server